Maximizing Your Roofing Insurance Claim

 You’ve been paying your storm insurance premiums every month for as long as you’ve owned your home or business.
 A storm just hit, and it may be time to put that investment to work and get your damage repaired.
 Peak Roofing & Construction is here to help you through the process.

-Unfortunately, the Dallas, Fort Worth, and Houston markets are plagued with unscrupulous roofing companies that literally prey on uninformed or desperate homeowners and business owners.
+Unfortunately, the DFW and Austin markets are plagued with unscrupulous roofing companies that literally prey on uninformed or desperate homeowners and business owners.
 Honestly, it makes us sick.
 However, there are steps you can take to ethically get the most out of your storm claim.
 It starts with doing your homework and getting expert advice.

 Questions to ask your insurance company